 By Samia Errazzouki

-Political unrest is rare in the North African kingdom but protests around Al-Hoceima have been simmering since October after a fishmonger was crushed inside a garbage truck while trying to salvage his fish that had been confiscated by police.
+Political protests are rare in the North African kingdom.
+But tensions have been simmering in Al-Hoceima since October when a fishmonger died after being crushed inside a garbage truck while trying to save his fish confiscated by police.

 Authorities have arrested more than 100 leaders and members of the movement, called Hirak al Chaabi in Arabic, since the end of May, and protests have vented over broader frustrations about the region's lack of development and economic problems.

 "Our main call in this protest is to demand the release of the prisoners and to realize the initial demands of the Hirak movement from October," said Mohammed Al-Faqih 35, who said he has three cousins arrested for their role in protest.

 The Hirak movement was born after the death of fishmonger Mouhcine Fikri in Al-Hoceima, which sits on Morocco's Mediterranean coast.
 Local police confiscated fish they said he had bought illegally and dumped it in a garbage truck.
 Trying to recover his stock, Fikri jumped inside and was crushed.

 His death has become a symbol of "hogra" - a colloquial Arabic term for the deprivation of dignity due to the abuse of power and injustice.
 But in a country where the palace remains the ultimate power, the demonstrators have directed their anger at the government rather than the monarch himself.